Skip to main content

 Overview

 This guide walks you through building and running a basic simulation in ProDex.
-By the end, you’ll have a working model, a completed run, and results you can explore.
+By the end you’ll have a working model, a captured Snapshot, a completed run, and results you can explore.
+The fastest path is conversational — describe what you want to Dexter and the agent builds it.
+The walkthrough below covers the manual path so you understand each piece; both paths produce the same artifacts.

-From the Modeler, create a new model.
+A model lives inside a factory.
+Pick the factory you want to work in from the global selector at the top, then open the Modeler and create a new model.
 Give it a name and an optional description.
-The model is your container — everything else (components, configuration, results) lives inside it.
+The model is your container — every component, configuration field, and run lives inside it.

 Step 2: Define Your Entities